EMoniSmall/azurecrashcourse/README.md

 ![image](https://github.com/EMoniSmall/azurecrashcourse/assets/166156618/9a6c7726-6680-43e2-acd0-e6a4b3487ea1)

-From here you, can explore this newly born VM.
+From here you can explore this newly born VM.
 You can download things to it, store files or whatever else you please with it.

 <h2>Clean-Up 🧹</h2>

 To prevent going through the free Azure credits too fast, it's recommended to delete the resource groups you made during this tutorial.
-This will in turn delete everything else inside including any storage accounts and VMs you made have created.
+This will in turn delete everything else inside including any storage accounts and VMs you have created.

 Step 1: Return to Resource Groups.
 You may notice there's another resource group you haven't created.
 "NetworkWatcherRG"

 ![image](https://github.com/EMoniSmall/azurecrashcourse/assets/166156618/6f6484ae-7d98-4a24-adfa-da4051efba60)

 This RG gets created when you create a VM.
-Click onto NetworkWatcherRG and hit Delete Resource Group.
+Click on NetworkWatcherRG and hit Delete Resource Group.

 ![image](https://github.com/EMoniSmall/azurecrashcourse/assets/166156618/f82eb33f-1f88-4b66-bc20-fa0398736438)

 Follow the prompts and confirm the deletion.

-Step 2: Retun to resource groups again and now click into the Resource Group you created.
+Step 2: Return to resource groups again and now click on the Resource Group you created.
 Repeat the previous step and confirm the deletion of your resource group.

 *Note: Before deletion, you can observe all the files in the RG that were created by the VM*